GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 ## Architecture overview

-As shown the diagram below, this solution uses several services:
+The following diagram illustrates the architecture of the solution described in this tutorial:

 ![The GKE-based deployment as describe in the paragraph above.](https://storage.googleapis.com/gcp-community/tutorials/deploy-dependency-track/deploy_gke.png)